ntustison/Histograms/Text/stitched.md

 information is much more robust than histogram domain information in the presence of image transformations, such as distortions.
 This appears to also be supported in our simulation experiments illustrated in Figure
-\ref{fig:simulations} and \ref{fig:simulationsDataverse} where the histogram-based algorithms, overall, performed worse than El Bicho.
+\ref{fig:simulations} and \ref{fig:simulationsDataverse} where the
+histogram-based algorithms, overall, performed worse than El Bicho.
 As a CNN, El Bicho optimizes the governing network weights over image features as opposed to strictly relative intensities.
-This work should motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally-based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
+This work should motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
 This would enable investigating differentiating spatial patterns within the images as evidence of disease and/or growth and correlations with non-imaging data using sophisticated voxel-scale statistical techniques (e.g., symmetric multivariate linear reconstruction [@Stone:2020aa]).

 It should be noted that El Bicho was developed in parallel with the writing of this manuscript merely to showcase the incredible potential that deep learning